Capgemini/microsoft-team-labs/codelabs/git-basics.md

 ## Azure Repos Git

-### About Version Control

-What is “version control”, and why should you care?
-Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
-A Version Control System (VCS) is a very wise thing to use.
-It allows you to revert selected files back to a previous state, revert the entire project back to a previous state, compare changes over time, see who last modified something that might be causing a problem, who introduced an issue and when, and more.

 ### Git workflow

 Version control has a general workflow that most developers use when writing code and sharing it with the team.
 Git has a version of this workflow using terminology and commands unique to Git.